knrdhz/personalspace/src/pages/posts/2020/3/30/Understanding-SSH-part-one/Understanding-SSH-part-one.md

 layout: layout
 ---

-SSH, or Secure Shell, is an internet protocol that many of developers consider as a natural part of their workflow.
+SSH, or Secure Shell, is an internet protocol that many developers consider as a natural part of their workflow.
 It helps to **securely** connect two devices - a client and a server - over the **unsecured** network.
 It is naturally interesting to have such tool in a situation where we need to manage multiple servers and/or we do not have the physical access to the server machines.

-Here's my take on understanding it's history, purpose and the way it works.
+Here's my take on understanding its history, purpose and the way it works.

-## Beginnings
+## (Before the) Beginning

 Before the arrival of SSH, computer scientists could take advantage of many tools that were providing the basic functionality - connecting to a remote